-The exit of Donald Trump and his ever-changing team of bare-faced liars may lead to more honesty in American politics in 2021 – and therefore in some US emulators like Australia – but it is unlikely to end a more insidious form of linguistic dishonesty – weasel words.
+The exit of Donald Trump and his ever-changing team of bare-faced liars may lead to more honesty in American politics – and therefore in some US emulators like Australia – but it is unlikely to end a more insidious form of linguistic dishonesty – weasel words.

 Also called doublespeak, these are words or phrases used to hide or justify something bad the speaker is ashamed to have exposed.